sboerm/Maxwell/README.md

 - Galerkin discretization using bilinear Nedelec edge elements
 - Block preconditioned inverse iteration to compute the smallest eigenvalues
-- Geometric multigrid with Arnold-Falk-Winther smoother is used as a preconditioner
+- Geometric multigrid with Arnold-Falk-Winther smoother as a preconditioner
-- Geometric multigrid for the Laplace operator is used in the gradient space to eliminate the null space
+- Geometric multigrid for the Laplace operator with gradient lifting to eliminate the null space
-- Ritz-Galerkin techniques are used to solve the projected eigenvalue problem in the subspace computed by the inverse iteration
+- Ritz-Galerkin techniques to solve the projected eigenvalue problem in the subspace computed by the inverse iteration
-- Rayleigh quotient minimization is used to obtain initial guesses for the next Bloch parameter
+- Rayleigh quotient minimization to obtain initial guesses for the next Bloch parameter

 ## Programs